Data literacy: What is it? And why is it important?

 Data literacy examples

-What does being data literate look like in practise?
+What does being data literate look like in practice?
 Data literacy is less about specific technical knowledge, and more about having the general skills to use data.
 That means it can look different for everyone.

 Some everyday business examples of data literacy skills include: